BCC/CCP police control

 4) lecturers participating in organized professional meetings and seminars;

-5) civil and military servants of governments of other countries coming to Montenegro under an cooperation agreement with the Government;
+5) civil and military servants of governments of other economies coming to Montenegro under an cooperation agreement with the Government;

 6) those performing the services for which higher education or specialized knowledge and experience is required, provided that a prior approval was obtained from the state administration authority in charge of business activity for which the service is rendered;